Center-for-Health-Data-Science/bulkDGD/doc/source/api_reference.rst

    plotting
    recount3

-bulkDGD consists of several modules:
+bulkDGD consists of several packages:

 * :doc:`analysis <analysis>`, containing utilities to analyze the data produced by the DGD model.